 To be eligible for the 10% scholarship for the MBA coursework, a student must meet the following criteria:

 Academic Standing, to include issues of academic probation and dismissal, are governed by the appropriate written policy of each degree pursuit program.
 A student may be dismissed from the MBA program and, if appropriate, may continue with his/her professional studies.
 Students who are dismissed from the professional program may continue in the MBA program of study, if appropriate.
 In such instances, the Concurrent Program Scholarship eligibility for the MBA coursework ceases upon dismissal from the professional program.
-Except where noted in this document, students in pursuit of one of these concurrent degree programs are subject to the written guidelines and policy as set forth in the D'Youville Academic Catalogue.
+Except where noted in this document, students in pursuit of one of these concurrent degree programs are subject to the written guidelines and policies as set forth in the D'Youville University Academic Catalog.